18 tips to cut your car insurance premiums

 Every car fits into one of 50 insurance groups that help insurers decide how your premium will be priced.
 So if your car has a small engine, it will be placed in a low insurance group with cheaper premiums.
 The more expensive a car, the higher the insurance group.

 That’s not the only deciding factor for premiums – where you live and your driving history also play a huge role when quotes are calculated.
-But it’s worth checking what car insurance group you fall into before buying a car.
+If you’re buying a new car, it’s worth checking which car insurance group it falls into before buying it.

 15. To modify or not to modify?